thatoem/2020/README.md

 - In prepare config - I have named my table_name and source_table_name to "gb_github_challenge".

-- Create main.tf file in configs directory.
+- Created main.tf file in configs directory.

 - I'm a bit concerned regarding values for keys in configuration files - I left them blank due to lack of AWS value providers.

 - seed.yaml, glue_jobs.tf, main.tf and output.tf files left unupdated.

-- ### Python Script
+### Python Script
 (no python script attached - I tried doing this section from a perspective of someone who has not worked with AWS before.
 I did not want to reference anything from anywhere).